AdobeDocs/analytics-platform.en/help/mobile-app/home.md

 # Analytics [!UICONTROL dashboards] - Overview

-**Analytics [!UICONTROL dashboards]** provide anytime, anywhere insights from Customer Journey Analytics.
+**Analytics [!UICONTROL dashboards]** provide anytime, anywhere insights from Adobe Analytics, including Customer Journey Analytics.
 The app allows users mobile access to intuitive scorecards.
 Scorecards are a collection of key metrics and other components presented in a tiled layout that you can tap for more detailed breakdowns and trended reports.
 The mobile app is supported on both iOS and Android operating systems.

 To learn more about Analytics [!UICONTROL dashboards], refer to the following resources: